Premiere ATV Destination Gives New Life to Land & Local Economy

-Located less than one mile southeast of Fort Dodge, Iowa, the Gypsum City Off-Highway Vehicle (OHV) Park is a premier destination for All-Terrain Vehicle (ATV), dirt bike, and snowmobile riders as well as other outdoor enthusiasts.
-Currently situated on 800-acres of land formerly mined for gypsum, it’s the largest public riding area in Iowa with approximately 60-miles of trails that traverse varying terrain to ensure a unique riding experience.
+Located less than one mile southeast of Fort Dodge, the Gypsum City Off-Highway Vehicle (OHV) Park is a premier destination for All-Terrain Vehicle (ATV), dirt bike, and snowmobile riders, as well as other outdoor enthusiasts.
+Situated on 800-acres of land formerly mined for gypsum, it’s the largest public riding area in Iowa with approximately 70-miles of trails, fully signed and groomed, that covers varying terrain dynamics to provide a unique riding experience.

-Phase 1 (2006): 15-miles of trails through an area of rolling hills and grassland.
-Along with a motocross course, safety training area, two youth riding areas, and a parking lot for 350 vehicles with trailers.
+The OHV park project was separated into three distinct construction phases to capitalize on funding opportunities as they became available.
+During phase one construction, over 15 miles of trails were created through an area of rolling hills and open grasslands.
+This phase also included the building of a motocross course, a safety training area, two youth riding areas, and a parking lot capable of accommodating 350 vehicles with trailers.

-We collaborated with the Iowa Department of Natural Resources, Iowa Department of Transportation, City of Fort Dodge, Webster County Improvements Corporation, and Webster County Conservation to design and construct the park.
-Our team was instrumental in creating the design for bringing electrical, water and sanitary sewer services to the park.
-This project was separated into three distinct phases to capitalize on available funding opportunities.
+The Snyder & Associates team collaborated with the Iowa Department of Natural Resources (DNR), Iowa Department of Transportation (DOT), the City of Fort Dodge, Webster County Improvements Corporation, and Webster County Conservation to design and construct this one-of-kind park.
+Our team was also instrumental in developing the design for bringing electrical, a water main, and a force main sanitary sewer service to the park.

 Representatives from the Gypsum City Off-Highway Vehicle Park accepted an Annual Achievement Award in recognition of their outstanding use of Recreational Trails Program (RTP) funds.
 Hosted by the Coalition for Recreation Trails, the ceremony was held in Washington, D.C. during Great Outdoors Week.
 At a cost of over $5.5 million, RTF funds were one of more than 27 grants that made the park possible without utilizing tax dollars.